AdobeDocs/analytics.en/help/implement/js-implementation/c-appmeasurement-js/plugins-support.md

 # AppMeasurement plug-in support

-Plug-in support has changed in the new version of JavaScript AppMeasurement.
+Plug-in support has changed in the new version of JavaScript [!DNL AppMeasurement].

 ## Tested Plug-ins {#section_48415FB895E6455FAC34B0B96DE6EBE7}